Marketing Momentum

 It becomes less about writing more, and more about guiding attention smoothly from one point to the next.

-That’s also where hooks tend to get misunderstood.
-People either overthink them or push too hard trying to force attention, but the strongest ones don’t rely on tricks.
-They create a sense of recognition, where something is specific enough that the reader immediately sees themselves in it or pauses because it captures something they’ve noticed but haven’t fully articulated.
+Hooks tend to get misunderstood.
+People either overthink them or push too hard trying to force attention.
+The strongest hooks don't rely on tricks — they create a sense of recognition: something specific enough that the reader immediately sees themselves in it, or pauses because it captures something they've noticed but haven't fully articulated.

-When you step back, the focus isn’t on choosing the “best” format.
-It comes down to understanding what each format is built to do and using it with intention, so the way you deliver the idea reinforces what you’re trying to achieve.
+When you step back, the question is never "what's the best format?"
+It comes down to understanding what each format is built to do and using it with intention, so the way you deliver an idea reinforces what you're trying to achieve.

 If you’re looking for guidance on content marketing, social, email marketing or brand building you can contact me here.